miliariadnane/blog/content/posts/2020/AI-ML-DL/the-big-picture-of-ai-part-II/big-picture-of-ai-part-II.md

 Big thanks to : @rzikidadda 🙏🏼 for his help in editing illustrations.

-🚨 : In case you preffer to read same slides in Darija (I recommand to try the experience with darija), just check it in the link below :
+🚨 : In case you preffer to read same slides in Darija (I recommand you to try the experience with darija), just check it in the link below :

 https://www.instagram.com/nanorobot_ma/